Scifabric/docs.pybossa.com/docs/nginx.md

 sudo cp contrib/supervisor/rq-worker.conf.template /etc/supervisor/conf.d/rq-worker.conf
 ```

-Restart supervisor fully:
+Restart supervisor:

 ``` bash
 sudo service supervisor stop
 sudo service supervisor start
 ```

-Verify service running.
-You should see a rqworker and rqscheduler
-instance in console:
+Verify that the service is running.
+You should see a rqworker and rqscheduler instance in the console:

 ``` bash
 ps aux | grep rq